department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 presumptive disability: Use "health problem" and reference when needed for clarity.
 Example: "a health problem (called presumptive disability) that we've concluded is likely caused by...."

-prisoner of war (POW): Don't capitalize per the [DOD military dictionary](https://www.militaryfactory.com/dictionary/military-terms-defined.asp?term_id=4243). **Example:** As a former prisoner of war (POW), you may be eligible for additional VA health benefits and services.  ***Jen note: @Danielle - could you verify if the second example is not saying something totally offbase?
-I meant to use it just as an example of when we'd use it as a lowercase noun, but don't want to inadvertently spread misinformation about VA benefits either.***
+prisoner of war (POW): Don't capitalize per the [DOD military dictionary](https://www.militaryfactory.com/dictionary/military-terms-defined.asp?term_id=4243). **Example:** As a former prisoner of war (POW), you may be eligible for additional VA health benefits and services.

 Project 112/SHAD